cnridley/goat_dev_test/README.md

 (Find additional code in dev_test_3 directory)

 ## a) Explain why the issue might be happening.
-The issue could be happening because the current module ID (my-module) could be conflicting with Craft core contoller/installed plugin handles, this can be changed in the config/app.php file.
+The issue could be happening because the current module ID name (my-module) could be conflicting with Craft core contoller/installed plugin handles, this can be changed in the config/app.php file.

 Another reason it could be happening is because of the template hook.
 In the additional.html I have added the $handled into the craft\web\View::hook().
 Adding the $handled and setting it to true prevents additional hook methods from getting triggered and causing an error.